 - Dependents of eligible veterans qualified for Transfer of Entitlement under the Post-9/11 GI Bill®.
 For more information, please visit the U.S. Department of Veterans Affairs website.

 How to Apply:

 The Department of Veteran Affairs is currently accepting applications.
-By visiting their website, you can learn about the application process, complete and submit the application form (VA Form 22-1990).
+By visiting The Department of Veteran Affairs website, you can learn about the application process as well as complete and submit an application; or fill out a paper application form (VA Form 22-1990).
 Veteran Affairs will then determine your eligibility.
-If accepted, you will receive a Certificate of Eligibility.Once you receive your certificate, please fax (914-989-8789) or email it to email@example.com as a scanned .pdf attachment and a member of our veteran affairs team will reach out to you with your next steps once you have registered..
+If accepted, you will receive a Certificate of Eligibility.Once you receive your certificate, please fax to (914) 989-8789 or email it to firstname.lastname@example.org as a scanned .pdf attachment and a member of our veteran affairs team will reach out to you with your next steps once you have registered.